 Register of electors

 You can vote in elections only if your name appears in the register of electors.
-Find out how to register to vote.

 Read more about the sale of the register of electors.

 You can find out more about the difference between the 'open register' and the electoral register (external website) on legislation.gov.uk.

 You can apply to be added or deleted at any time of the year as we can make daily changes to the Register of Electors which take effect on the first day of every month between December and September.
 You will need to ensure your application form is with us by the monthly deadline (see table on the back of the application form).

 We can only remove names from the register of electors when:

 - during the annual canvass (August to November), when every household is responsible for updating the register with the names of people living there

 We cannot remove the names of people who lived in your house before you at any other time of the year.